Are you an eCom seller wondering what is a good conversion rate on Etsy? Or perhaps you are currently struggling with low conversion rates?

 Use the inverted pyramid concept when writing product descriptions to improve customer experience.
-If you’re unfamiliar with the inverted pyramid concept, it’s a content structure where the critical information is at the top or beginning.
+It’s a content structure where the critical information is at the top or beginning.

-Most shoppers won’t bother reading the entire product description.
+Only a small percentage of shoppers bother reading the entire description.
 Using the inverted pyramid concept ensures that shoppers immediately see what they need to see without scrolling to the bottom of the listing.

 Stats is where you’ll find an overview of your shop’s metrics, including visits, orders, revenue, and conversion rate.

 Keeping an eye on your stats is crucial because it lets you see your shop’s overall performance.
 Your stats help you pin down specific metrics such as:

 - The source of your shop’s traffic (Etsy search, Etsy pages, Etsy ads, offsite ads, etc.)

 - Listing stats (How shoppers engage with your listings)